 Say “sales script” to most salespeople and watch their eyes roll.
 Everyone associates “script” with the singsong voice of a bored telemarketer trying to sell you something while you’re trying to make dinner.

-But there’s a different kind of sales script, and studies show that it can be an enormously effective training tool, especially for new hires.
+But there’s a different kind of sales script.
+It’s called a “cognitive” script, and studies show that it can be an enormously effective training tool, especially for new hires.
 It’s a good way to capture the knowledge of your most successful salespeople and transfer it to others.

 Here’s a real-world example of an initial industrial sales call: